Hahn grabs lead on 'Moving Day' ahead of Horschel, Day

 Second-round leader Jason Kokrak, who led by five strokes after firing a 62 on Friday, moved in the wrong direction shooting a two-over 72 marked by a triple-bogey six at the par-three fifth hole.

-Kokrak stood tied for third with Day on 10 under par at the Four Seasons Resort in Irving, Texas.
+Kokrak was tied for third with Day on 10 under par at the Four Seasons Resort in Irving, Texas.

+Hahn said his first birdie of the day at the third hole, where he chipped in on the fly from off the green, put him in a great frame of mind.

+"The chip in on three today kind of settled things down," Hahn said after the round.
+"I just needed one of those good breaks to happen to keep the momentum going."